The Ultimate Campervan Essentials Packing List

 Campervan essentials for the kitchen

-[AD] You can boil your water in a pan for your tea or coffee but when you’re using that pan to cook fragrant food like curries or a chilli, we find it taints the taste of the hot drink.
-We’re not purests, but a separate kettle is a nice to have.
+You can boil your water in a pan for your tea or coffee but when you’re using that pan to cook fragrant food like curries or a chilli, we find it taints the taste of the hot drink.
+We’re not purests, but a separate kettle is one of the best campervan accessories to have.

-With this in mind, we prefer the Outwell collapsible kettle for easy storage.
+With this in mind, we love the Outwell collapsible kettle for easy storage.
 It collapses down to a really small, compact size.
 It boils quickly and makes about 3 cups of tea.
-This is probably one of my favourite camper van accessories (other than my Aeropress)!
+This is probably one of my FAVOURITE camper van accessories (other than my Aeropress – don’t forget the filters)!
 It seems quite hard to get hold of, maybe because it is so popular, so here are some alternatives.

 Most campervans are kitted out with a 2 hob gas burner so it is not essential to have an additional camping stove but if you are cooking something particularly spicy or heavy, you might want to do this outside.